WSG Tasting Diploma

 Gain exclusive insight from pioneers.
 From iconic winemakers to the most influential thought leaders, these recorded interviews challenge convention and expand how you think about wine tasting.

-Exercises & Exams
+Exercises & Final Assessment

 Diploma and Lapel Pin